vmware-archive/elasticsearch-service-broker/README.md

 Elasticsearch Simple Broker is a minimum viable project to allow Cloud Foundry operators to publish the presence of Elasticsearch offered as a service in their Cloud Foundry marketplace.
 The broker is compatible with multiple version of Elasticsearch (2+, 5+).

-Broker is compabile with managed offering of Elasticsearch available from a public cloud provider, such as Amazon Web Service, as well as on-premis deployments of Elasticsearch such as elasticsearch clusters deployed by BOSH.
+Broker is compabile with managed offering of Elasticsearch available from a public cloud provider, such as Amazon Web Service, as well as on-premis deployments of elasticsearch clusters.

 Note: This version of broker allow apps to connect to the elasticsearch service over HTTP protocol only.